Grand Tour of Italy

-We have a full-day included excursion to Florence today, travelling by train from Montecatini to this beautiful art city.
-A guided walking tour will show you the highlights and includes entrance to the Basilica di Santa Croce, the burial place of some of the most eminent Italians, including Michelangelo, Galileo, Machiavelli, and Rossini.
+A local train whisks us to Florence from our base in Montecatini Terme.
+A guided walking tour reveals the city’s highlights and includes entrance to the Basilica di Santa Croce, the burial place of some of the most eminent Italians.
 Brunelleschi and Vasari were involved in the architectural design of the basilica.

 Pompeii - Sorrento

-Today, we have included a guided tour of Pompeii.
-This wealthy town was buried in AD 79 by a massive eruption of Mount Vesuvius and frozen in time.
-In the afternoon enjoy some free time in Sorrento - a small and pretty town on the Gulf of Naples.
+Our tour today takes us to Pompeii.
+This wealthy town was buried in AD 79 by a massive eruption of Mount Vesuvius and was frozen in time.
+In the afternoon, enjoy some free time in Sorrento, a pretty town on the Gulf of Naples.

 Paestum - Giardini Naxos, Sicily

-Spend another day enjoying your surroundings or join a full-day optional excursion to Mount Etna and then Taormina, where there will be a guided walk and entrance to the ancient Greek theatre, which sits in its splendid elevated position with glorious views.
+Spend another day enjoying your surroundings or join a full-day optional excursion to Mount Etna and then Taormina, where there’ll be a guided walk and entrance to the ancient Greek theatre, in its splendid elevated position with glorious views.

-After free time this morning, we depart for the airport, stopping en route in the coastal baroque town of Acireale.
+After free time we’ll depart for the airport, stopping en route in the coastal baroque town of Acireale.
+Your flight leaves late evening and will arrive into the UK in the early hours of day 16 (subject to schedule changes).
 Upon arrival in the UK, your Titan vehicle will be waiting for the journey home.